 And therein lies the difference.
-Role playing games (or at least the pen&paper variation thereof) is an inherently cooperative enterprise.
+Role playing games (or at least the pen&paper variation thereof) are an inherently cooperative enterprise.
 The players must come to a series of agreements in order to make it work.
 At minimum this means coming to an understanding of the game rules, but it also requires some agreement on the essential features of the setting as well.
-Ultimately, the players will need to come to a shared understanding of the plot-line for a campaign as well.
-Failing that, an rpg can easily descend into an endless session of bickering over one detail after another.
+Ultimately, the players will need to come to a shared understanding of the plot-line for a campaign.
+Failing that, an rpg can easily descend into an endless session of bickering over one tiny detail after another.
 Were things going right, these very details would be the icing on the cake, the features of the story that make it so much more vivid.
 But when the players aren’t on the same page, such details instead provide fodder for a series of arguments about imaginary things, and being imaginary, those things don’t admit easily of resolution by rational argument.
 This is of course what makes the old Summoner Geeks parody so brilliant.
-Most of us who game have been there at one time or another. ….A story that isn’t quite happening, it’s every detail becoming an excruciating source of pointless conflict.
+Most of us who game have been there at one time or another. ….A story that isn’t quite happening, its every detail becoming an excruciating source of pointless conflict.

 The morally ambivalent character is just one more variation on this problem.
 It poses the dilemma of a character who may or may not accept the central plot-lines of the story.
 More to the point, it poses the challenge of a player who may or may not accept the central challenge of the story.
 Unlike a movie viewer, the other players must then actively contend with the possibility that his ambiguous loyalties will undermine their own efforts to resolve the central story line.
 They have to worry if the dark and mysterious character will piss off the one great side character whose help they really need; if he will start a random fight in a bar where they hoped to meet an important contact; or if he might simply wander off when the big battle is about to go down.
 The possibilities are as countless as they are frustrating.
 It’s a bit like watching a side-plot to a movie take-over the entire narrative. …except that you’re not simply watching that happen.
-You are actively trying to resolve the main narrative and the player running the ambiguous character has just derailed the whole project!
+You are actively trying to resolve the central problem for the storyline and the player running the ambiguous character has just derailed the whole project!

 Of course a player running a morally ambivalent character needn’t do this.
 He can do as the writer of a movie or a book might and choose to let his character do the right thing, so to speak, perhaps grumbling a bit in the process or adopting an ironic reason for doing so.
 That can be fun.
 It can actually work.